Download the full PDF for Wisconsin

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Wisconsin rose to 64.3 percent in January from 64.2 percent in the prior month.
+The labor force participation rate in Wisconsin remained unchanged at 64.4 percent in May.